helins/timer.cljs/README.md

 [![cljdoc
 badge](https://cljdoc.org/badge/dvlopt/timer.cljs)](https://cljdoc.org/d/dvlopt/timer.cljs)

-Provides sane alternatives to `setTimeout` and `setInterval` in web apps.

 Timers in the browser can be somewhat imprecise.
-They are scheduled on the main thread and and subject to throttling.
-For instance, when the tab in inactive, all timers executes at most once per second, which is often not at all what is intended.
+They are scheduled on the main thread and subject to throttling.
+For instance, when the tab in inactive, all timers execute at most once per second, which is often not at all what is intended.
 Even `core.async` timeouts suffer from this.

-This libary overcomes such problems and improves the precision of timers by executing on the main thread but scheduling using a web worker.
+This libary overcomes such problems and improves the precision of timers by executing on the main thread but scheduling in a web worker.
+It still relies on the ol' `.setTimeout` and `.setInterval`, but in a way that makes them more reliable.

 ## Usage